skellis46/slipbox/improvisation and the threshold of the self.md

 # sleeping kittens

+> those that are generally recognized as experts in their fields and whose skills are usually thought to conform to the ten-year rule, which states that the journey from novice to professional typically takes ten years of intensive practice. [@montero-2013-dancer p.305]

+> If so, being in the zone, where the zone is defined as a time of optimal performance, is perfectly compatible with thinking.
+Alternatively, if the zone is defined as a time when optimal performance occurs entirely effortlessly and without thought, then being in the zone may simply not exist.[@montero-2015-thinking p.138]

+I say expert because it connects the work to research by philosopher (and former ballet dancer) Barbara Montero that examines the role of thinking in expert performance.
+For Montero an expert is a professional-level practitioner developed through long deliberate practice who is actively trying to improve:

 The experience on the other side of the threshold has many names from different traditions aside from dancing, and shares a disruption of subject–object organisation.